 Cocker Spaniel Puppies for Sale

-If you’re looking for Cocker Spaniel puppies for sale, you’re looking for one of the most popular dogs in the United States.
-This pup is merry, exceedingly loyal, and affectionate.
+The Cocker Spaniel breed is know to be merry, exceedingly loyal, and affectionate.
 They do well with children and other dogs.
 They are natural hunters and wanderers, so it’s smart to keep your dog leashed.